About the Project

 - Developing a pipeline of aviation talent.
 A new Center of Excellence and Equity in Aviation will be constructed on Level 4 of the Westin Denver International Airport.
 The Center will engage, educate, empower, motivate, and provide opportunities for under-represented students and young people who are interested and passionate about careers in aviation.
 It will help build a future skilled workforce and become a focal point for aviation knowledge and best practices.

-This $1.3 billion Great Hall Completion phase will begin in 2022 and is expected to be complete in summer 2028 with sections opening along the way.
+This $1.3 billion Great Hall Completion phase began in late 2022 and is expected to be complete in summer 2028 with sections opening along the way.
 DEN is committed to minimizing the impact that construction has on passengers.
 Read more about the Great Hall Completion Phase here.”